Connor-J-Bell/Connor-Bell/README.md

 - 👋 Hi, I’m @Connor-Bell
-- 👀 I’m interested in AI, algorithms, and Quantum Computing
+- 👀 I’m interested in Software Engineering, Data Analysis, and Quantum Computing
 - 🌱 I’m currently learning web security and keeping my fundamentals freshly trained
-- 💞️ I’m looking to collaborate on projects involving databases, AI, or web security
+- 💞️ I’m looking for a full-time position to advance my skills and my carreer in technology
-- 📫 How to reach me: coner037@gmail.com, or on LinkedIn: https://www.linkedin.com/in/connor-bell-037011799/
+- 📫 How to reach me: connorjbell413@gmail.com, or on LinkedIn: https://www.linkedin.com/in/connor-bell-037011799/

 <!---
 Connor-Bell/Connor-Bell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.